• Home

 Obviously any step forward we receive here in QLD, will be immediately tasked direct to all other states to follow suit.

-The crucial meeting is in November 2024 postponed to FEBRUARY 2025
+The crucial meeting is in November 2024 postponed to July 2025 due to change of State government and Fed Government Vote.

 As a result of a conversation with a HIA board member at the same meeting in September 2024, the Tiny Home Expo organiser was cornered by a Plumbing regulator on the non-compliant and 'terrible plumbing' of all tiny houses, and a barrage of accusations was purged, stemming from frustrations of compliance officers in this field....
 ONLY TO REALISE 30 MINUTES IN, THEY ARE MEANING CHINESE IMPORTED EXPANDABLES.